Connect with others who understand.

 21. Which Are Better: Older or Newer Antiepileptic Medications? — Epilepsy Foundation

-22. Brain Imaging in the Diagnosis and Management of Epilepsies — The Epilepsies: Seizures, Syndromes and Management
+22. Chapter 3: Brain Imaging in the Diagnosis and Management of Epilepsies — The Epilepsies: Seizures, Syndromes and Management

-23. Epilepsy Data and Statistics — Centers for Disease Control and Prevention
+23. Epilepsy Facts and Statistics — Centers for Disease Control and Prevention

 24. New-Onset Seizure Survey of Epilepsy Centers in the United States — Epilepsy & Behavior